 When a card holder or visitor performs an access-control transaction, the screen automatically displays the stored image of the card holder or visitor, providing that person is known to Symmetry.
 This allows you to check the person's stored image against the live video image.

-"Setup/Identity Verification/Data Titles" screen.
+Additionally, if Card Alarm Notification is set in the "Setup/Identity Verification/Entry Point" screen, a card alarm (such as "At Wrong Door") prompts you whether or not to grant access.